mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

   catch-the-bus
 ```

 This *sequential programming* style is simple and natural, and it does a good job of modeling computations in which the problem concerns a sequence of events.
-If you’re writing an airline reservation system, a sequential program with `reserve-seat` and `issue-ticket` commands makes sense.
-But if you want to know the acronym of a phrase, that’s not inherently sequential, and a question-asking approach is best.
+If you're writing an airline reservation system, a sequential program with `reserve-seat` and `issue-ticket` commands makes sense.
+But if you want to know the acronym of a phrase, that's not inherently sequential, and a question-asking approach is best.

 **What is *state*?**

 Some actions that Scheme can take affect the “outside” world, such as printing something on the computer screen.
 But Scheme can also carry out internal actions, invisible outside the computer, but changing the environment in which Scheme itself carries out computations.
-Defining a new variable with `define` is an example; before the definition, Scheme wouldn’t understand what that name means, but once the definition has been made, the name can be used in evaluating later expressions.
+Defining a new variable with `define` is an example; before the definition, Scheme wouldn't understand what that name means, but once the definition has been made, the name can be used in evaluating later expressions.

-Scheme’s knowledge about the leftover effects of past computations is called its *state*.
+Scheme's knowledge about the leftover effects of past computations is called its *state*.
 The third big idea in this part of the book is that *we can write programs that maintain state information and use it to determine their results.*

 **How does the notion of *sequence* and *state* contradict functional programming?**